sunain-s/Interactive-Webpage/README.md

-# School-Web-Tasks
+# Interactive Webpage

-School Webpage Development Version History
+First attempt at implementing JS into a webpage.